Bitcoin could cause the next financial crash

 As per the report, Cunliffe said the hit to individual investors if cryptocurrencies collapse would be unlikely to cause a 'financial stability risk'.
 But he added: 'The picture is less clear for financial institutions.'

-He compared a possible crypto crash with other financial meltdowns, and highlighted that the crypto market is now worth £1.7 trillion, larger than the subprime mortgage market in 2008 when it collapsed.
+He compared a possible crypto crash with other financial meltdowns, and highlighted that the crypto market is now worth e1.7 trillion, larger than the subprime mortgage market in 2008 when it collapsed.

 As the financial crisis showed us, you don't have to account for a large proportion of the financial sector to trigger financial stability problems.'